TEESDAAL/dungeon-project-management/README.md

 A dungeon delver and typing tutor built using rust and the macroquad crate.

 # Compilation
-This game can be run by the following command `cargo run -r` or `cargo run --release`.
+This game can be run by the following command `cargo run -r` or `cargo run --release` (from the dungeon directory).
 While this game can be run in debug mode it will take quite a while to load initially.

 ## Rules/Description